athenian-programming/slack-gateway/README.md

 ## Blynk

 The Blynk device is a [SparkFun Blynk Board](https://www.sparkfun.com/products/13794).
+The LED in this example is the onboard one at D5.

 ### Heroku